AngleProtocol/angle-docs/guides/ageur-treasury.md

 # 🏦 agEUR as a treasury asset

-As described [here](ageur-power-usecase.md), agEUR can be used by companies and DAOs to pay their contributors.
-In this guide, we show how they can benefit from using agEUR as a treasury asset.
+As described [in this guide](ageur-power-usecase.md), agEUR can be used by companies and DAOs to pay their contributors.
+Here, we show how they can benefit from using agEUR as a treasury asset.

 Angle’s agEUR can also be used by companies and DAOs as a treasury asset to diversify holdings and earn yield on top of EUR.